maxmin13/consul-prj/README.md

 <br/>
 The admin instance acts as Consul server agent, each other instance as Consul client agent.
 <br/>
-Console web console is published at the address:
+Consul web ui is published at the address:
 <br/><br/>
 http://${admin-instance-public-ip}/ui/consul
 <br/><br/>